sudk1896/sudk1896.github.io/about.md

 * I am 21 years old programmer and am interested in Algorithms and Math.
 * I am curently a 4th year CS Undergrad at BITS Pilani.
-* I like running much.
-It helps me to be sane.
-I am fitness freak.
-* I love to travel. ✈
-* I will try to consistently blog here, mainly on Mathematics, Algorithms and a few other topics am dabbling in.
+* I will try to consistently blog here, mainly on Machine Learning, Algorithms and a few other topics am dabbling in.
 * You can follow me on [Quora](https://www.quora.com/profile/Sudarshan-Konge).
 * Feel free to drop me an e-mail, <a href="mailto:sudk1896@gmail.com">sudk1896@gmail.com</a>